Digital care planning: benefits of digital care plans vs paper

 Traditional paper care plans require printing thousands of sheets of paper at a time - and if you need to make a change, you’ll have to repeat the entire process.
 One of our partner agencies, Prioritising People’s Lives told us that before Birdie, they were “going through stacks and stacks of paper” and now with Birdie they’ve managed to “streamline everything” and achieve “a massive reduction in the paper side” of care planning.

 Being compliant and keeping sensitive information safe is of paramount importance.
 Paper is notoriously difficult to keep secure.
 By removing paper entirely, you can always be sure that nothing will go missing and you’re always in control of sensitive information.
-Birdie is also fully GDPR compliant and keeps your data safe by storing information in a fully encrypted cloud-based server.
+Birdie also helps you to meet GDPR compliance and keeps your data safe by storing information in a fully encrypted cloud-based server.
 Find out more about our data security, here.

 One shared portal